newjersey/LibreChat/local-dev/DEV-ENV.md

 Client is reachable at http://localhost:3090 by default.
 The backend is reachable at http://localhost:3080 and has a copy of the frontend, though this does not perform hot reloads.

-Ensure you're running colima with `colima start --cpu 4 --memory 4`
+Ensure you're running colima with `colima start --cpu 4 --memory 4`, otherwise you'll run out of memory.